hazelcast/hazelcast-jet-contrib/influxdb/README.md

 The entry point for using the InfluxDb Sink in your pipeline is `InfluxDbSinks.influxDb()`.

-Here is a very simple pipeline which reads out some measurements from Hazelcast Jet List, maps them to the `Point` instances and writes them to the InfluxDb.
+Here is a very simple pipeline which reads out some measurements from Hazelcast List, maps them to `Point` instances and writes them to InfluxDb.

 ```java
 Pipeline p = Pipeline.create();